0x20/docs/docs/infra/cnc.md

 The space has a 3 axis CNC machine based on the High-Z S-720 from [CNC-STEP](https://www.cnc-step.com/high-z-s-720-cnc-router-720-x-420-x-110-mm-trapezium-screws/).
 To use the machine either 1T, Elvis, Teus or Sander should be present.

 ## Safety
 The machine has two E-stops (emergency stops).
 One is located on the x-axis gantry and another one on the electronics box.
-When pressed they cut the voltage to the spindle, motors and controller board. ``TODO: FACT CHECK``.
+When pressed they cut the voltage to the spindle, motors and controller board.
+Extra informatino about implementation: It cuts off the controller board which also deprives the steppers of current.
+The spindle circuit is cut off using a seperate relay.

 ![E-stop gantry](./images/cnc_estop.jpg)